denten-papers/cambridge-materiality/main.md

 small part of the information required to facilitate my reading.
 A great portion of the code involved specifies the electronic book's virtual affordances: the look and feel of the pages, the way they will be turned, built-in dictionaries and sponsored advertisements.
-Digital rights management safeguards will prevent me from making unauthorized copies of the text and from reading in locations for which I do not own a license.
+Digital rights management (DRM)  safeguards will prevent me from making unauthorized copies of the text and from reading in locations for which I do not own a license.

 The text I see on my screen exists also in part on my personal drive, where the instructions from the Mumbai server are assembled into synthetic equivalents of words, sentences, chapters,